ArchiveBox/docs/Install.md

 * BSD: FreeBSD, OpenBSD, NetBSD etc (with pkg)
 * macOS (with homebrew)

-Other systems that are not fully supported but probably work to varying degrees:
+Other systems that are not officially supported but probably work to varying degrees:

  * Windows: Via [[Docker]] or WSL
  * Fedora, SUSE, Arch, CentOS, other linux distros, etc